mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

   this.player.update();

   // Find the player's room using another helper method from the dungeon that converts from
-  // dungeon XY (in grid units) to the corresponding room object const playerTileX = this.groundLayer.worldToTileX(this.player.sprite.x);
+  // dungeon XY (in grid units) to the corresponding room instance const playerTileX = this.groundLayer.worldToTileX(this.player.sprite.x);
   const playerTileY = this.groundLayer.worldToTileY(this.player.sprite.y);
   const playerRoom = this.dungeon.getRoomAt(playerTileX, playerTileY);